Yield (Υ) Calculator

 A productive cascade — good cache reuse and solid output per input.
 Compounding, not just burning.

-Class thresholds are approximate (IGNITER < 0.5, SEEKER 0.5–2, BUILDER 2–10, TRANSMITTER 10+).
+Yield thresholds are approximate (low < 0.5, moderate 0.5–2, high 2–10, very high 10+).
+Class tier is based on total tokens, not yield — see the class checker.
 For the full paste-based scoring experience with signed submission, see /score.

 How yield is computed